howonlee/mertonon/docs/v0_11_roadmap.md

 - [ ] Auditing SQL honeysql statement - overall audit thing, continue

 - [ ] Make ordinary nn test on norm layer op
-- [ ] Write about how the norm layer op is cool and good
+- [ ] Write about how the norm layer op is cool and good - first draft only
 - [ ] Changelog
 - [ ] Click around
 - [ ] Release